Boundary pairs associated with quadratic forms: Boundary pairs constructed from other boundary pairs

-\begin{remark} Note that although we could only work with bounded boundary pairs, there is not always an associated ordinary boundary triple (for this we need that the new boundary pair is uniformly positive, see \Thmenum{bd2.ord-bd3}{bd2.ord-bd3.vi}).
-The bounded modification of an unbounded boundary pair is obviously elliptically regular (because it is bounded), but not necessarily uniformly positive (see \Ex{bdd.non-pos}).
+\begin{remark} Note that although we could only work with bounded boundary pairs, there is not always an associated ordinary boundary triple (for this we need that the new (and hence the old) boundary pair is positive, see \Thm{bd3.intro}).
+The bounded modification of an unbounded boundary pair is obviously elliptically regular (because it is bounded), but not necessarily positive (in particular the bounded modification is not positive if the original boundary pair is not).
+In \Ex{bdd.non-pos} we present a bounded modification of a boundary pair which is not positive.

-Moreover, the unbounded boundary pair is in many examples more ``natural'' like in the manifold example in \Sec{lapl.mfd} since the modified boundary pair involves the \DtN operator in the norm of the new boundary space. \end{remark}
+Moreover, the unbounded boundary pair is in many examples more ``natural'' like in the manifold example in \Sec{lapl.mfd} since the regularised boundary pair involves the \DtN\ operator in the norm of the new boundary space (see also the second last paragraph of \Sec{ext.th.intro}: ``Applications of \dots''). \end{remark}